 With the ability to integrate broad sensor data as well as unstructured maintenance, work orders, and operations information, the application gave plant operators a comprehensive and predictive view of the current conditions and emerging maintenance requirements of equipment days and weeks ahead.

-Based on this successful deployment, C3 IoT is working with the utility to scale the machine learning-based methods of C3 Predictive Maintenance to a larger set of rotating equipment and systems across the utility’s conventional power plants in Europe, and additional plants worldwide in 2016-2017.
+Based on this successful deployment, C3 IoT is working with the utility to scale the machine learning-based methods of C3 Predictive Maintenance to a larger set of rotating equipment and systems across the utility’s conventional power plants in Europe, and additional plants worldwide.